Saurav-Navdhare/TakeHomeAssignment_FrontPage/Readme.md

 ## Problem Statement

 The goal of this project was to build a **News Aggregator** application that collects news articles from Hacker News, organizes them, and provides them in a structured format to the user.
-Initially, one approach we considered was using an **RSS feed** from the Y Combinator (YC) website to collect articles.
-However, since this was a project assignment, I decided to implement a more custom approach where I **scraped the YC website** to gather news articles dynamically.
+Initially, one approach we considered was using an **RSS feed** from the Y Combinator (YC) website to collect articles. **However, since this was a project assignment**, I decided to implement a more custom approach where I **scraped the YC website** to gather news articles dynamically.

 This project demonstrates my ability to: